istio/istio/tests/util/registry/README.md

-# Using a Local Docker Registry
+# Using an in-cluster Docker Registry

-`localregistry.yaml` is a copy of Kubernete's local registry addon, and is included to make it easier to test Istio by allowing a developer to push docker images locally rather than to some remote registry.
+`k8s_registry.yaml` is a copy of Kubernete's local registry addon, and is included to make it easier to test Istio by allowing a developer to push docker images locally rather than to some remote registry.

 ### Run the registry